 Recognising that separate notification (accreditation or designation) for subcontractors is not necessary, external personnel and external laboratories working on behalf of a Notified Body must comply with the requirements of the annex XI of 93/42/EEC, Annex IX of 98/79/EC or Annex 8 of 90/385/EC, MEDDEV 2.10-2, EN ISO 17025, EN ISO 15189 and EN ISO 17021.
 This is also applicable for employees of affiliated companies.
-The outsourced work must be carried out following identical or equivalent procedures as those from the Notified Body, as endorsed by that NB.
+The outsourced work must be carried out following procedures approved by the designating authority monitoring that notified body.